Recreational hiker, novice trip report writer, nature lover.

 After that, the trail turned into a thinner creek bed with the same increase in steepness.
 I found myself huffing and puffing a bit in this section and took a few quick rest breaks to grab some water.
 There were also some bigger rocks and lots of roots all across the trail, but still easily managed and family-friendly.

 The summit is a campsite with a small sign nailed to one of the trees.
 It doesn't have any marking saying "You're here!" other than that sign.
 The trail for the views continues through the camp, with about 2/10 of a mile of moderate descent.
 It opens up to an open face view of some higher mountains and a nice deep ravine between Looking Glass Rock and the peaks beyond.

 The whole hike took about an hour and 15 minutes to get to the summit and past to the point where there were views.

 I headed back at 11:07 a.m. and ran into a lot of people on the way back.
 The hike was in mid-March, so it was during Spring Break for college-aged people and there are a bunch of colleges in the area.
 I passed a bunch of young people out on a day hike.

 I made sure to be careful on the upper section, but had multiple instances of foot slippage on some loose mud on the way down.
 The melting snow made it damp, but not super muddy, so footing was something you had to be aware of on the way down.

 I stopped to take some fun photos of trail markers on the way back and sent some texts to my usual hiking buddy before reaching the trail entrance at around 12:15 p.m.

 All in all, this was a fun and simple hike with some excellent views from the backside of the mountain.
 It was very family-friendly and doesn't require any technical skills or equipment.
-The whole hike took about two and a half hours and was a perfect way to stretch out the legs after a long drive the day before in passing through on my way to Florida for work.
+The whole hike took about 2.5 hours and was a perfect way to stretch out the legs after a long drive the day before when passing through on my way to Florida for work.